grahamking/lintswitch/README.md

  - Javascript: jslint, gjslint (Google Closure's Linter)
  - CSS: jslint (yes jslint lint's CSS too)

-lintswitch requires Gnome, and has only been tested on Ubuntu.
+lintswitch requires Gnome (for notifications), and has only been tested on Ubuntu.
+In theory it should work on any modern Gnome based Linux.

 # Installation